HaedHutner/IF_MS_BUYS_GITHUB_I_WILL_MAKE_AN_INFORMED_DECISION/README.md

 # Being a responsible consumer

-Use that thing between the 2 lumps on the sides of your head used for audio reception.
+Use that thing between the 2 lumps on the sides of your head responsible for audio reception.

 # How to help